nxr-deen/athar-baqi/CONTRIBUTING.md

 Thank you for your interest in contributing to the "Athar Baqi" project!
 This document provides guidelines for contributors on how to participate in the project's development.

+## Code of Conduct

+We have adopted the Contributor Covenant as our Code of Conduct, and we expect all project participants to adhere to it.
+Please read the [full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## How to Contribute

 ### Reporting Bugs